Dragon's Teeth (Star Trek: Voyager): Production

+Although at the end of the episode, Janeway notes that it may not be the last time Voyager encounters the Vaadwaur, they are not seen directly again for the remainder of the series.
 The Vaadwaur were later introduced as the main enemy in the Delta Rising expansion of Star Trek Online.

 Releases

 This episode was released as part of a season 6 DVD boxset on December 7, 2004.